RobotEdh/Yolov-4/README.md

 The model previously saved is loaded from the h5 file.

 ## 5. Freeze the backbone
-You need to define until which layer you want to freese the modle.
+You need to define until which layer you want to freese the model.
 To free the backbone Yolo v4, set fine_tune_at = "convn_136"

 ## 6. Get the Pascal VOC dataset
 I have used the Pascal VOC dataset to train the model.